dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
- yeah well
+ yes well
-they calls monopolies as well cause but well yeah you get not anything in particular what are you
+they calls monopolies as well cause but well you get not anything in particular what are you

 **Carlo Vicari:**
- yeah like um so
+ yes like so
-if you could kind of talk about some of the regulations you saw in your previous industry and the unintended consequences that they might they caused um I know you're talking about how they just they don't even care about the FAA regulations and
+if you could kind of talk about some of the regulations you saw in your previous industry and the unintended consequences that they might they caused I know you're talking about how they just they don't even care about the FAA regulations and